GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (original)/README.md

 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)

 ### Blizzard Versions
 0. Original CD game files written in 2004.
+If the code works for ya, great.

-Has it been nearly 20 years and multiple C++ revisions since this code was created?
+Has it been 20 years and multiple C++ revisions since this code was created?
 Yes, it has.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

 This is a "work in progress", there is no guarantee the entirety of the entire collection of games will ever be modernized any time soon or to what degree of modern usage.